AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-14.md

 ## Shifting the Culture

 Adopting DevOps for data engineering is as much about culture as it is about tools.
-It means treating data workflows with the same discipline as software systems—building, testing, deploying, and monitoring them in automated, repeatable ways.
+It means treating data workflows with the same discipline as software systems - building, testing, deploying, and monitoring them in automated, repeatable ways.

 This cultural shift leads to faster iterations, fewer outages, and more confidence in the data products that teams rely on.
 It also reduces the operational load on engineers, freeing them to focus on value creation instead of firefighting.